John Tyson Wigan

 Brigadier-General John Tyson Wigan, (31 July 1877 – 23 November 1952) was a senior British Army officer and later a Conservative Party politician.
 He served with the Desert Mounted Corps during World War I, and was wounded in action three times during campaigning at the Battle of Gallipoli and during the Sinai and Palestine Campaign.
 He had previously been badly wounded in the Second Boer War.

-Following his retirement from the army post-war, Wigan became a Member of Parliament (MP) for three years.
+Following his retirement from the army post-war, Wigan was a Member of Parliament (MP) for three years.